Cardano-freelance-marketplace/freelance-marketplace-local/documentation/technical-specs.md

 - **Job and Job status**: Implement a one-to-many relationship where each job has one status, one status has many jobs.

+- **Jobs and sub-categories**: One-to-many relationship where one sub-category can have multiple jobs

+- **Job and Proposal**: Implement a one-to-many relationship where each job can have multiple proposals.​

+- **Job and Order**: Implement a one-to-many relationship where each job can have multiple orders.​

 - **Milestones and jobs**: Implement a one-to-many relationship where each job has many milestones, one milestone has one job.

 - **Milestone and milestone types**: Implement a one-to-many relationship where each milestone has one type and one type has many milestones

 - **Milestone and milestone statuses**: Implement a one-to-many relationship where each milestone has one status and one status has many milestones

-- **Job and Proposal**: Implement a one-to-many relationship where each job can have multiple proposals.​

-- **Job and Order**: Implement a one-to-many relationship where each job can have multiple orders.​

 - **USERS and Jobs**: Set up a one-to-many relationship where a user can post multiple jobs.​